Start Date: | Duration: | Level: | Study mode: | Course location: | Course Type: | |

 ---|---|

-19+ | please enquire |
+19+ | Please enquire |

-This will be integrated with 4 weekend afternoon practical sessions opening bee hives and handling bees.
+The course consists of evening classroom sessions including talks, slide and video shows, equipment demonstrations and discussions.
+This will be integrated with four afternoon practical sessions opening bee hives and handling bees.

 There are no prior requirements for this course other than an interest and fascination with bees.

-The course consists of ten, 2¼ hour evening sessions, and four 2 hour afternoon practical sessions.
 Participants would benefit from reading course handouts and gaining additional experience handling bees, perhaps via local beekeeping associations.

 Classroom sessions start in March and run weekly until May.
 The four practical classes will be held on Saturdays.
 Start date will be agreed once the class starts.
 Start time is kept flexible to maximise the learning opportunity with the beehives.
 Decisions around start time are made once we know how bee colonies are developing over the spring as this can vary in very warm or cold springs.